Development of Clinical Discourse Analysis

 Inappropriate Intonational Contour

--- This does include intonational performance due to motoric problems.
+-- This does include intonational performance due to motoric

 -- Flat or inconsistent contour typical occurrences